 Paradoxically, the Earth is energy-starved today, compared to its youth.
 Three million potassium molecules may snap, crackle, pop in the human body every minute; we, the best-fed third of humanity, may convert excess food into fat every day.
 However, this energy regime is paltry compared to the fierce ergs one human-body-mass would have radiated during the Hadean Era, four billion years ago.
 Back then, sentiency may have occupied regional firestorms instead of today's isolated hundredweights of decomposing flesh.

 Let’s face it, “high tech” civilization carrion-feeds off accretions of minerals and decaying organic matter.
-One whiff of diesel fuel betrays its origin as natural sewage.
+One whiff of diesel fuel betrays its origin as natural bilge water.
 Petroleum probably serves some hidden, geomorphic function.
 Like starving mosquitoes, we refuse to pay attention as we suck it dry, and may well get slapped flat as an unintended consequence of our gluttony.

 Ancient plants may have offered a much richer nutritional content than that of our current, super-inbred domestic varieties.
 Long ago, the most nutritious plants probably developed co-dependencies with consumer species and died off when their consumers did.
 Or some epidemic or disaster wiped them out.